mindspore-ai/docs/tutorials/experts/source_en/infer/cpu_gpu_mindir.md

 ### Building Inference Code

+Next compile the inference code, and go to the project directory `gpu_resnet50_inference_sample`:

-Go to the project directory `gpu_resnet50_inference_sample` and modify the `pip3` in the `build.sh` based on the actual situation.
-And then execute the building script.
+According to the actual situation, the `pip3` in the build.sh can be modified, and the `bash build.sh` command can be compiled after the modification is completed.

 ```bash
 bash build.sh